 Currently, the fee to use Posthaven is only $5 / month and the founders promise to only adjust to cover server costs and nothing more.
 The goal is to maintain the service for as long as possible so users can avoid having their services shutdown constantly thanks to acquisitions and the like.
 One thing I do like is that if you decide to stop paying, the content will not be lost, it will stay online but you won't be able to edit or add to it until you restart your subscription.

 There you have it.
-15 Minimalist Blogging Platforms that let you focus on writing your content and getting it online in the easiest possible way with the least distracting interfaces.
+Our list of Minimalist Blogging Platforms that let you focus on writing your content and getting it online in the easiest possible way with the least distracting interfaces.

 Are you aware of one we missed?
 Please share it in the comments below and we'll expand this list accordingly.
 What are your experiences with these (or other) tools?
 Let us know in the comments below.